 - Watch caffeine and alcohol intake

-- Exercise, but don’t do it too close to bedtime
+- Exercise, but don’t do it within a couple hours of bedtime

-The good news is that CBT for insomnia has been proven effective with 70 to 80 percent of treated participants.
+The good news is that CBT for insomnia has been proven effective with 70 to 80 percent of patients who seek this treatment.